-I am a disabled woman who has used service dogs since 2005.
-I have had three service dogs over that time period.
-I used to be agoraphobic (afraid to leave my house) but my current service dog in training, Hestia, has enabled me to overcome that.
+I’m a disabled woman who’s used service dogs since 2005.
+I’ve trained three psychiatric service dogs for myself over that time period.
+I used to be agoraphobic (afraid to leave my house) but my current service dog, Hestia, has enabled me to overcome that.

-This blog celebrates our adventures in life together, which are often documented by my disabled husband Brad through his moving and still pictures.
+This blog celebrates my service dog adventures in life, which are often documented by my disabled husband Brad through his moving and still pictures.
 I have several blind or low vision friends, so you will notice that I describe the photos and videos along the way (an easy way to increase accessibility).

 I have bipolar disorder, PTSD from childhood bullying, agoraphobia, and autism spectrum disorder.

 I am a doctor, but the PhD kind, not the medical kind. 🙂 I have my BS in Biology, and an MS in Genetics and Molecular Biology from UNC Chapel Hill.
 I have my PhD in Environmental Science, Policy, and Management from UC Berkeley.

 Apart from being really into service dogs, service dog gear, service dog training, and service dog meet ups, I am also a Harry Potter fan (Ollivander and Hestia are characters in the series), and my second favorite series is Twilight.
 I enjoy walking, re-reading books, and watching funny videos.
 I’m a fan of court, cop, and reality TV shows.

 I’m heavily involved with Psychiatric Service Dog Partners (where I am President), and NAMI (National Alliance on Mental Illness), as well as being a dog trainer and dog class taker with the Charlotte Dog Training Club and Courteous Canine.

 My outfits tell you a little about my personality.
 You’ll pretty much see me only in brightly colored dresses and skirts because they are so comfortable and vibrant.
 Plus dresses are a complete outfit with only one reach into the closet!